The Ultimate 2 Days in Seville Itinerary By An Andalusian

 La Catedral de Sevilla, Seville Cathedral, is a Roman Catholic cathedral located next to the Santa Cruz neighbourhood and the Alcazar palace complex.

-There are many reasons why you need to visit Seville Cathedral, but one of them is that it is the largest Gothic cathedral in Spain and the world.
+There are many reasons to visit Seville Cathedral, but one is that it is the largest Gothic cathedral in Spain and the world.
+In addition, it was recognised as a UNESCO World Heritage Site in 1987.

 There is a lot of history behind this cathedral, as different rooms were built in different periods.